viron-src/recrypt_model/readme.md

 Log into the website and respond to the provided question to stop this error.

+## Transaction limits

+Attempting to perform a transaction that exceeds account transaction limits will result in gRPC error FAILED_PRECONDITION.
+Make a ticket to support to increase your limit.

 ## Enjoy

 The .proto files should be self documenting for the API surface which is intended to be available to API keys.